 Louise Bourgeois was born in Paris in 1911 and lived in the United States from 1938 until her death in 2010.
 She became one of the best known artists of the 20th century, whose work has inspired a rich commentary from academics and critics alike.
 What is not generally known is that she also undertook a psychoanalysis spanning three decades.
 The exhibition is based on the discovery of two boxes of writings by her longtime assistant Jerry Gorovoy at the beginning of 2004, and two more in early 2010.
 These constitute an archive of over one thousand loose sheets recording her reactions to her psychoanalytic treatment from 1951; several texts refer directly to Dr. Henry Lowenfeld, whom she saw from 1952 to 1982.
 In some cases these texts complement existing diaries that she kept throughout her life, while in others they serve to fill in the gaps for those years in which she did not keep a diary.

-The exhibition will raise fundamental questions about the relationship between art and life, and the therapeutic nature of art itself.
+The exhibition raised fundamental questions about the relationship between art and life, and the therapeutic nature of art itself.
 To curator Larratt-Smith, who has served as the literary archivist of the Louise Bourgeois Archives since 2002: ‘The discovery of the psychoanalytic writings has enriched and augmented our understanding of Bourgeois’s work and life immeasurably.
 They represent a distinct contribution to art history as well as to the field of psychoanalysis.’
 The exhibition foregrounds the importance of these writings, displaying nearly fifty original manuscripts for the first time and ranging from sketches, notes, dream recordings, lists and drawings.

-The exhibition is accompanied by a major two-volume publication edited by Philip Larratt-Smith.
+The exhibition was accompanied by a major two-volume publication edited by Philip Larratt-Smith.
 A selection of these private writings by Louise Bourgeois about her work, her family and her state of mind, appear here in print for the first time in English, complemented in the first volume with essays by Bourgeois scholars and prominent academics, including Philip Larratt-Smith, Donald Kuspit, Elisabeth Bronfen, Meg Harris Williams, Juliet Mitchell, Mignon Nixon and Paul Verhaeghe & Julie De Ganck.